rtek1000/DDS-915-DIY/README.md

 ### Hardware

+- The power supply was adapted from an ATX computer power supply

-A good alternative to the [vacuum pump](https://www.aliexpress.com/item/32821282878.html) can be this model: DC-555 (found in China):
+- A good alternative to the [vacuum pump](https://www.aliexpress.com/item/32821282878.html) can be this model: DC-555 (found in China):

 ![img](https://raw.githubusercontent.com/rtek1000/DDS-915-DIY/main/Hardware/Doc/pump.png)